mikeasilva/us-labor-market-network/README.md

 ![Modularity Map](gephi-modularity-class-map.png)

-### Classification Model
-Since not every county is classified I developed a model that determined the classification as a function of latitude and longitude.
-This model used 5 classification algorithms and then used a majority rule to come up with the final classification.
-I used this classification model to fill in the blanks.

-I also decided to name the area after the city with the largest population in the area.
-The model's output was visualized using [R](https://raw.githubusercontent.com/mikeasilva/us-labor-market-network/master/U.S.%20Labor%20Market%20Model%20Map.Rmd) which can be seen below (Note: I have lightened the counties that were estimated using the classification model):
+### Filling in the Holes
+Since not every county is classified by Gephi I had to fill in missing data.
+I did this by falling back to the CTPP data.
+For each county not classified I looked at what counties they were connected to (either have resident who work in another county or are the workplace to other residents).
+The connected counties might have been classified by Gephi.
+Which ever area the unclassified county was most connected to was the county I assigned it to.
+There was only one county that didn't have any information.
+The following map shows the counties classified into their areas.
+Those that weren't classified by Gephi are lighter in color.

 ![U.S. Labor Market Map](us-labor-market-map.png)